| | The disease cycle | Clubroot symptoms on canola and mustard | Prevention and management of clubroot in canola and mustard

 Figure 5.
 Patchy, premature ripening.

-Photo courtesy of Stephen Strelkov
+Photo credit: Stephen Strelkov

-If the suspected plants are not sampled until after swathing, the root galls may have decayed already, and typical whitish galls will no longer be present (see Figure 6).
-Instead, the decayed galls cause roots to have a brown peaty appearance rather than a healthy white colour, which should be a signal to carefully dig up more roots for closer inspection.
+If the suspected plants are not sampled until after swathing, root galls may have decayed already, and the typical whitish galls will no longer be present (seeFigure 6).
+Instead, decayed root galls have a brown peaty appearance rather than the healthy white colour of unaffected root tissue, which should be a signal to carefully dig up more roots for closer inspection.

 Figure 6.
 Decayed clubroot galls and whitish stem appearance.

-Photo courtesy of Kelly Turkington
+Photo credit: Kelly Turkington

 Figure 7.
 Hybridization nodules on canola root.